clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/debit_refunds/debit_refunds.md

 No parameters are needed to make a new refund transaction.

 {{% notice %}}
 **Notice**: A refund of a Visa AFT debit might be declined by Visa or the issuer if the debit age is 24 hours or more, or if settlement has taken place for the debit.
+The transaction gateway does not track debit age or settlement, i.e. it relies on Visa and the issuer to decline late refunds.
 {{% /notice %}}